-As mentioned above the subject hotel has suffered from double fortitude from the owner and operators' differences leading to the termination of the hotel management agreement and as well as the disruptive 2021 after pandemic 2020.
-Again, as mentioned previously the owners are in the process of negotiating with potential international operators with a view to securing an operator before year-end 2021.
+As mentioned previously and above the subject hotel has suffered from double fortitude from the owner and operators' differences leading to the termination of the hotel management agreement and as well as the last 2 years of disruption (Pandemic 2020 health crisis.
+As mentioned previously the owners are in the process of securing a potential international operator before year-end 2022.